fossabot/everpl/docs/source/api/handling_errors.rst

   header;
 - or ``Content-Type`` header value points to unsupported type of content.

+This error indicates some issue with the client-side code and should be fixed by client's developer.

 For now only one type of request content is supported and can be
 read: ``application/json``.
 In future additional